Tommy Henriksen

-Tommy Henriksen (born February 21, 1964) is an American musician from Port Jefferson, New York, best known for his work as a guitarist, bassist and songwriter with Alice Cooper, Hollywood Vampires and German metal band Warlock.
+Tommy Henriksen (born February 21, 1964) is an American musician from Port Jefferson Station, New York, best known for his work as a guitarist, bassist and songwriter with Alice Cooper, Hollywood Vampires, Crossbone Skully and German metal band Warlock.
 He has also fronted punk rockers P.O.L. and released several albums as a solo artist.
 In addition, Henriksen is a songwriter, arranger, producer and mixer who has worked with artists such as Lady Gaga, Meat Loaf, Lou Reed, Halestorm, Kesha, and Daughtry.
 Henriksen is currently based out of Zurich, Switzerland where he lives with his family.

 Biography

+Henriksen was born in Port Jefferson, New York, as one of five children raised by a single mother who worked multiple jobs.